About Elevity

 Cybersecurity Updates

-Hackers are constantly on the prowl.
-That’s why you need to be proactive and update your cybersecurity software, frequently.
-Seems easy enough, but it may not be if your hardware is aging (or obsolete) and unable to support security updates to keep your software, current.
+Hackers are always out there threatening to strike, so you need to proactively update your cybersecurity software frequently.
+That sounds easy enough, but it may be more complicated if your hardware is obsolete and unable to support security updates.

-If you can’t install the latest updates, you are already vulnerable to known cyberattacks.
-Don’t risk it.
-Update your technology before this becomes a problem and you’ll be better prepared to ward off potential cyberattacks.
+If you can’t install the latest updates, your outdated technology is already vulnerable to known cyberattacks.
+Don’t risk it; update your endpoint detection and response (EDR) or antivirus software before this becomes a problem.
+You’ll be better prepared to ward off potential cyberattacks.
+There isn’t a specific timeframe here, so just remember to stay current.

 Network or Machine Downtime

 Whether your entire network or a single machine isn’t working, your business could be losing money.
-A 2014 Gartner report indicated that network operational downtime could, on average, cost a business $5,600 per minute.
-Ouch!
+A 2014 Gartner report showed that network operational downtime could, on average, cost a business $5,600 per minute.
+That’s a significant operational cost you don’t want to face.

-While occasional network downtime or machine breakdowns may happen, they can also be indicators that larger downtime problems could be on the way.
+While occasional network downtime or machine breakdowns may happen, they can also be indicators that larger downtime problems are on the way.
+Is there a root cause somewhere in the mix?
+Could a business process you follow be outdated and causing issues?

-Is your business ready to risk this?
-Be proactive and don’t.
+Be proactive and eliminate as much risk as you can.
 Downtime is expensive for your business, and it can increase stress and headaches for your employees.
-Any way you look at it, it’s expensive.

 Employee Productivity

-If your aging technology is impeding your employees from doing their job, it’s time for a business technology upgrade.
-While employee productivity can be negatively impacted by network or machine downtime, employee morale can decline, as well.
+If your aging technology is keeping your employees from doing their jobs, it’s time for a business technology upgrade.
+While employee productivity is negatively affected by network or machine downtime, employee morale can decline, too.

-Take a closer look at your Help Desk tickets and the reasons why employees need assistance.
-If the speed, flexibility or uptime of your technology is decreasing – this could be an indication that it’s time for a technology upgrade, before a larger catastrophe strikes.
+Take a closer look at your Help Desk tickets and the reasons employees need assistance.
+If the speed, flexibility or uptime of your technology is decreasing, this could be an indication that it’s time for a technology upgrade.

 In addition, consider employee satisfaction and the morale of your staff as a whole.
-If your employees are consistently dealing with network glitches or slow software access, you could be risking the longevity of your workforce.
+If your employees are consistently dealing with network glitches or slow software access, you could be risking losing them out of frustration.

 Growth and Expansion